Simple Survey in-app message

 When creating an in-app message, select Simple Survey for your Message Type.

 To get started building your survey, add your question to the survey Header field.
-If desired, you can add an optional Body message that will appear below your survey question.
+If desired, you can add an optional Body message that will appear under your survey question.

 These fields can include both Liquid and emojis, so get fancy!

-Use the Single vs. Multiple Choice option to control whether a user can select only one choice or multiple choices.
+Use Single-choice selection or Multiple-choice selection to control whether a user can select only one choice or multiple choices.
 You can add up to 12 choices in a survey.

 Your Helper text will automatically update when you switch between Single-choice selection and Multiple-choice selection to let users know how many choices they can select.